daleao/sdv/README.md

 - **Immersion** and **Consistency** above anything.
 - **Only high-quality sprites**, vanilla-quality or better.
 - **Medieval Aesthetic.** Nothing beats [Gwen's Medieval Valley](https://www.nexusmods.com/stardewvalley/users/51171631?tab=user+files).
 It combines perfectly with my favorite recolor: the criminally underated [Wittily](https://www.nexusmods.com/stardewvalley/mods/2995).
 The brown [Vintage UI](https://www.nexusmods.com/stardewvalley/mods/4697) tops off the combination.
-- **Vanilla-style portraits**, using Poltergeister's [Seasonal Cute Characters](https://www.nexusmods.com/stardewvalley/mods/5450), manually combined with [stanloona420's revised character mods](https://www.nexusmods.com/stardewvalley/users/71935143?tab=user+files) and the outstanding [Slightly Cuter-er Penny Portraits](https://www.nexusmods.com/stardewvalley/mods/11576) by Juan Miguelito.
+- **Vanilla-style portraits**, using Poltergeister's [Seasonal Cute Characters](https://www.nexusmods.com/stardewvalley/mods/5450), manually combined with stanloona420's [revised character series](https://www.nexusmods.com/stardewvalley/users/71935143?tab=user+files) and the outstanding [Slightly Cuter-er Penny Portraits](https://www.nexusmods.com/stardewvalley/mods/11576) by Juan Miguelito.
 - **[Stardew Valley Expanded](https://www.nexusmods.com/stardewvalley/mods/3753)** as the main and only expansion, as it's the only one with art that matches the vanilla style and buildings supported by Gweniaczek.
 [Aquarium](https://www.nexusmods.com/stardewvalley/mods/6372) is also used for a bit more longevity.
     - [Ridgeside Village](https://www.nexusmods.com/stardewvalley/mods/7286) is an excellent mod with a great artstyle.
 I recommend you try it out, as long as you don't touch their weapons.
 Unfortunately the plot and writing are not to my taste.
     - [East Scarp](https://www.nexusmods.com/stardewvalley/mods/5787) opens up the game for some of the best-written NPC mods.
 I would absolutely recommend [Always Raining in the Valley](https://www.nexusmods.com/stardewvalley/mods/9999) and the Sword & Sorcery series by [DestyN0VA](https://www.nexusmods.com/stardewvalley/users/95913693?tab=user+files).
 Unfortunately, East Scarp itself has some extremely inconsistent art.